ADVANCED CAMP AUDITIONS 2026

 Some kids take drama as another fun activity that they do among many other activities and we think that ‘s great.
 Other kids have chosen drama as one of their favorites that they want to dedicate their time and talents to.
 They consider themselves a proud theater kid and work hard to improve their skills - our advanced programs are for them.

-We do hear, see and consider your feedback via email, phone calls, conversations and our end of summer poll while making decisions for future camps or classes.
+We do hear, see and consider your feedback via email, phone calls, conversations and our end of session polls while making decisions for future camps or classes.
 We know many less experienced middle schoolers would like to join the fun with their advanced theater friends who they have watched on stage over the years.
-Please understand advanced camp is like a varsity sports team - new kids would be very lost without the proper fundamental skills and experience.
-Ballet has levels of dance, karate has belts to achieve, soccer has club teams, etc. We know from experience that new students will have a better personal, confidence-building experience in one of our other camps.

 PDC acknowledges that Portland has many wonderful children’s theater companies in town that offer valuable training and that many students may have had years of experience at other spaces.
 Because we have so many eligible students who have been with PDC, we can not make exceptions for your child no matter their level of experience or talent if they have not previously been in shows with PDC.
-We are happy to offer other terrific and challenging camps to take instead where they can lead and shine!

 If you have questions that have not been answered on this page please email Caroline.